jack-jensen/Science-Fair-Neuroevolution/README.md

 Today and yesterday, I have been running the files on the pico to check for errors.
 It goes error by error (I run it, it hits an error, I fix, repeat).
 I have fixed many errors.
 Probably the only big change I made was how it determines the fitness.
 The floor will be a coordinate grid, and two spots on the automation give me two coordinates.
 WIth these two coordinates, I determine the distance from the global x and y as well slope.
 These factors combined make up the fitness.
 Code is uploaded from today as well as yesterday.

+## February 22, 2024
+### 9:00 pm

+As you can tell by the late times, I have been spending all the time I can spare fixing the errors (7 am - 9 am, 7 pm - 9 pm).
+Unfortunately, one error evaded me for about an hour - becuase it wasn't an error!
+It took me many print() and console.log() statements (as you can see in the code), but I finally found the error...
+I forgot to increment the i-variable in my while loop so it ran forever!
+Quite annoying.
+Despite that, I actually got through all the code today.
+Now, I can download the new genomes!
+However, the pickling system pickles the list, not the class, so that means I am going to have to pickle each genome seperately, then put the byte-strings in a list.
+It shouldn't be too hard.
+Also, I forgot to mention that I got my science fair poster yesterday.